 QPR's Darnell Furlong nearly restored parity four minutes later, but the 19-year-old was denied a goal on his senior debut when his header was superbly tipped over by Allan McGregor.

-An eventful first half took another twist six minutes before halftime, when Austin rose highest to flick home an unlikely equalizer following Phillips' fine cross.
+An eventful first half took another twist six minutes before half-time, when Austin rose highest to flick home an unlikely equaliser following Phillips' fine cross.

-The home side introduced Gaston Ramirez just after halftime in an attempt to make the numerical advantage count, but the team could not find another breakthrough.
+The hosts introduced Gaston Ramirez just after half-time in an attempt to make their numerical advantage count, but could not find another breakthrough.

-A fragmented display posed few problems for the QPR defense for much of the second half, and goalkeeper Rob Green was largely untroubled.
+A fragmented display posed few problems for the QPR defence for much of the second half, and goalkeeper Rob Green was largely untroubled.